 The good news about email introductions: they’re easier than breaking the ice in-person with a complete stranger.
 You have the time to write (and rewrite) your introductory message until it’s perfect and you don’t have to make awkward eye contact.
-Yet most people still aren’t very good at introducing themselves by email.
+Yet most people still aren’t very good at an email introduction.
 As a business owner, a bad first impression can set the conversation off on the wrong foot or, worse, it can cost you important opportunities.

 In general, business emails should be brief.
 Your request should appear in the first or second sentence.
 However, when you’re writing to introduce yourself, you need to first establish some social currency before you ask for anything significant.
 All in all, it’s critical to keep your message concise.
 Use the first paragraph to introduce yourself and then proceed with your request.